 It is ASTA’s mission to ensure the supply of pure, safe spice.
 ASTA and it’s members are dedicated to promoting the safety and integrity of the spice supply chain.
 Supporting public health and protecting consumers is ASTA’s top priority.

 ASTA provides a range of programs and publications and conducts research to ensure companies have the tools they need to meet that goal.
 The resources in this section are available free to members and many are also available free to non-members.
 There is a fee for access to educational recordings.

-For questions, please contact [email protected].
+For questions on any of these resources, please contact [email protected].